EinfacheSache/ProxyManager/README.md

 # ProxyManager
-ProxyManager Plugin for Velocity/BungeeCord with Discord Bot integration.
+ProxyManager Plugin for Velocity with Discord Bot integration.